datastaxdevs/workshop-realtime-data-pipelines/README.md

 Also create a Python3 virtualenv or anyway install the dependencies in `requirements.txt`.

-As a mini test of the above function, you can run the following in two shells:
+As a mini test of the above function, you can run the following in two shells (Note: obsolete setup instructions):

 ```
 # one shell: